sphrsgh/flutter_mvc/README.md

 # flutter_mvc

-A Flutter project based on MVC Design Pattern and GetX state management.
+A Flutter counter project based on MVC Design Pattern and GetX state management.